-Geometry – Important Formulas and Concepts for Placement Aptitude
+Geometry – Formulas and Concepts for Aptitude

 Geometry is a vast topic so it’s difficult to draw a line to limit the scope.
 But as far as Placement Aptitude is concerned, you should first try to complete aritmetic section and only if you have more time you should jump into ocean of Geometry as rewards for the hard work are relatively less compared to other topics purely from Placement perspective, but of-course Geometry is one of the most beautiful and poetic chapter of Mathematics.